Super-Visions/docker-itop/helm-chart/README.md

 ### Pod security

-In order to allow itop to access the itop, adding specific security context for the pod was needed, those can be found in the deployment.yaml file
+In order to allow the itop service to access the files on the system, adding specific security context for the pod was needed, those can be found in the deployment.yaml file

 ```
 securityContext: